Zeleo/atom-wildfly/README.md

 - Launch Server with Panel

 If this is selected, the Wildfly server will boot as soon as you make the panel visible.
 If not, you will have to manually hit the Start command.

+- Deployment Archives

+Define folders or archives you want to deploy to your server.
+If you specify a folder, all valid archive types (war, jar, sar, ear) will be monitored and copied to the server deployment directory when the files are updated.
+If you specify the file just that file will be monitored.
+If you want to list several folders or files, separate them with a semicolon (';').

 ## General